 Section VI: “Facilitating Productive Live or Virtual Elicitation Meetings & Story Workshops” acknowledges that facilitated collaboration does not depend on a perfect world to succeed.
 We present real-world challenges we have faced and present solutions we know work for solving them.

 Section VII: “Ways to Wrap Up Your Session and Move Forward” presents what to do at the end of a facilitated session and what to do after the meeting is over.
 These actions extend the benefits of collaboration beyond a single workshop, meeting, or conversation by initiating a process of change that can spread throughout your organization.

 - Teaches 10 Udemy courses for Agile Business Analysis with over 70,000 students enrolled.

 - Champions lean and agile methods to meet communication challenges between business and IT communities.

-- Maintains an extensive YouTube Channel with 111 videos for 17K subscribers and 1.6M views.
+- Extensive YouTube Channel with over 100 videos for 18K+ subscribers and 1.8M+ views.

-- Consuls to a multitude of Fortune 500 companies and governmental agencies.
+- Consultant to a multitude of Fortune 500 companies and governmental agencies.

-- Facilitated 100’s of User Story and Requirements Gathering Workshops for multi-million-dollar projects.
+- Facilitated 100’s of User Story and Requirements Gathering Workshops / JAD Sessions for multi-million-dollar projects.